wol-soft/php-json-schema-model-generator/README.md

     ->generateModels(__DIR__ . '/schema', __DIR__ . '/result');
 ```

-As an optional parameter you can set up a *GeneratorConfiguration* object to configure your Generator:
+As an optional parameter you can set up a *GeneratorConfiguration* object to configure your Generator and/or use the method *generateModelDirectory* to generate your model directory (will generate the directory if it doesn't exist; if it exists, all contained files and folders will be removed for a clean generation process):

 ```php
 $generator = new Generator(